AABoyles/LessWrong-Portable/README.md

 I went through four different libraries to try to make synchronous http requests, and they all did this super annoying thing where they would return a page that hadn't rendered the text content yet.
 Weirdly, when I made (what I thought was) the same request in curl, it gave me the content I needed.
 So, instead of figuring out the right way to do it, I just did the thing that worked.

-## Why is synchronous requests?
+## Why synchronous requests?

 Because it doesn't need to be done fast, but it does need to be done in a precise sequence.
+Writing an asynchronous version might save a few seconds at runtime, but would take me at least another hour or two to code up.
+I strongly doubt the number of times this script will ever be run will add up to the development time cost.

 ## I ran the build myself, but it missed a bunch of essays and just put blank pages where they should've been!
 What gives?